achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Master accepts it, it will be true.
-This gives the player the ability to direct small things in a story – usually something only the Game Master can do.
+This gives the player the ability to direct small things in a story – usually something only the game master can do.
 Declarations can’t be used to
 drastically change the plot or to win a conflict.
 Declaring “The
-Mob Enforcer drops dead of a heart attack” is not only likely to be rejected by the Game Master, but it wouldn’t even be that much fun to begin with.
+Mob Enforcer drops dead of a heart attack” is not only likely to be rejected by the game master, but it wouldn’t even be that much fun to begin with.
 What this can be very useful for